-Craton margins are locations favourable to the development and preservation of large mineral systems.
-The Gawler Craton is no different; it is recognised as highly prospective, but exploration is hindered by the fact that less than 3% of the craton is exposed at the surface.
-This motivates the need for innovative geophysical approaches to support exploration of the subsurface.
-The AusArray SA broadband seismic array will use passive seismic data (earthquakes and the ambient noise field) to map the 3D structure of the craton from the deep upper mantle to the surface.
+The Gawler Craton is recognised as being highly prospective, but exploration is hindered by the fact that less than 3% of the craton is exposed at the surface.
+To allow us to develop a 3D model of the deep subsurface we partnered with Geoscience Australia and the Australian National University, to undertake the AusArray SA broadband seismic array to collect passive seismic data (earthquakes and the ambient noise field), which could then be used to map the 3D structure of the craton from the deep upper mantle to the surface.

 Over the course of 18 months the AuScope and Geoscience Australia instrumentation continuously recorded seismic data from 38 locations at a regular spacing of ~0.5° across the eastern-central Gawler Craton.

 Using the data received from this project, together with legacy datasets, a variety of passive seismic techniques are applied to map the 3D structure of the crust and upper mantle beneath the eastern-central Gawler Craton, and beyond.
 The resulting models provide images of the South Australian lithosphere, delineating the detailed architecture (cover thickness, crustal thickness, lithospheric thickness, terrane margins, trans-lithospheric faults, sutures and shear zones, etc) essential to regional scale prospectivity mapping.